Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/CJ/README.md

 My main project at the residency was prototyping hardware for a 'handy button'.
 It would be a dedicated speech-to-text device that you could plug into any computer and have it type for you by speaking.

 Basically I've found out through making Handy, software can be hard and annoying so what if you could sidestep the whole thing by putting speech-to-text into a dedicated hardware device?
-Essentially a voice keyboard—plug it in, talk to it, it types.
+Essentially a voice keyboard.
+Plug it in, press a button, talk and it types whatever you say.

-Technically speaking this would look like
+**Technically speaking this would look like:**

 speak -> microphone -> speech to text model -> turn transcription into keypresses with keyboard HID output -> computer

-There basically were 2 main tasks.
+**There basically were 2 main tasks:**
 1. What hardware/software combo would provide a good user experience?
 What even is a good user experience?
 2. What form factor would be fun and interesting?